Things to Do at Tempio Voltiano

 Getting There

-The Tempio Voltiano is located on Viale Marconi along Como's lakefront promenade, easily accessible on foot from Como's city center and train station (10-minute walk).
-From Milan, take the regional train to Como San Giovanni station, then walk or take local bus C1, C2, or C3 to the lakefront.
-If driving, limited parking is available along the lakefront roads.
-The temple is also accessible by Como's funicular railway - take it to Como Brunate and walk down, or use it as a scenic addition to your visit.
+The Tempio Voltiano is located at Viale Marconi along Como's lakefront, easily accessible on foot from Como's city center within 10 minutes.
+From Como San Giovanni train station, take bus line C30 or walk 15 minutes along Via Borgo Vico to reach the temple.
+If arriving by car, park at the nearby Piazza Cavour parking area (paid parking) and walk 5 minutes to the Tempio Voltiano.
+The temple is also accessible via Como's funicular railway - take it to Como Brunate and walk down, or use it as part of a scenic lakefront stroll.

 Things to Do Nearby